NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 See :numref:`sat_sim_roll_pitch_yaw` for how to apply a custom rotation to the cameras.

-The focal length and camera elevations above the datum should be chosen carefully.
+The first and last cameras will be located as specified by ``--first`` and ``--last``.

 In this example, the camera is 450,000 m above the ground and the focal length is 450,000 pixels.
 If the magnitude of DEM heights is within several hundred meters, this will result in the ground sample distance being around 1 meter per pixel.